Male vs Female Husky: 10 Key Differences!

 Remember that no two huskies are the same, and there’s no real way to identify between males and females based on gender alone!

-3. Coat and Color
+3. Coat And Color

 Some owners argue that male huskies tend to have a more ‘masculine’ face.
-Perhaps their facial features are a little more rugged compared to the softer features of a female husky.
-These slight differences may have evolved to make each gender more attractive to the opposite, to help them secure a mate.
+Perhaps their facial features are a little more rugged than a female husky’s softer features.

 4. Training

-Huskies are stubborn, intelligent dogs that can be trained but they need to be taught from a young age.
-The earlier you start training your husky to obey commands, the easier it will be to train them as an adult.
-If you wait until your husky is older to begin training and obedience sessions, there may come a point where he or she refuses to listen.
+The earlier you start training your husky to obey commands, the easier it will be to train them as adults.
+If you wait until your husky is older to begin training and obedience sessions, there may come the point where he or she refuses to listen.

-To train your husky properly, make sure you have treats on hand when teaching them how to behave and obey commands.
 Also, don’t forget that consistency is key when it comes to good behavior—if you reward your husky every time it listens or obeys commands during one session but then punish it later during another session for not listening at all, this could lead to confusion!

 5. Food Aggression

 Food aggression is an instinct for huskies.
-It’s not uncommon for them to be food aggressive, or even territorial over their food.
+It’s not uncommon for them to be food aggressive or even territorial over their food.
 This is because they were bred as sled dogs and needed this trait to survive on their own in the wild.

 Thankfully, there are ways you can teach your husky not to be so protective of their food so that everyone gets along better at mealtime.

-If your dog has displayed signs of being food aggressive, then it will take time and training before he or she gets used to sharing with others at mealtimes.
+If your dog has displayed signs of being food aggressive, it will take time and training before he or she gets used to sharing with others at mealtimes.

 6. Affection Levels